KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Authorship

 Authorship will be assigned based on contributions to the research project.
-For our lab, we determine the project lead or leads—first author or co-first authors—at the start of every project.
+For our lab, we determine the project lead or leads -- first author or co-first authors -- at the start of every project.
 Every three months, authorship will be adjusted based on contributions.
 For formal evaluation, this will be cross-referenced with the project's GitHub repository activity and the anonymous quarterly project progression survey.